Automattic/vip-actions/npm-publish/README.md

   workflow_dispatch:
     inputs:
       # This is copied from npm-publish/action.yml
-      release_type:
+      npm-version-type:
-        description: 'The npm version type we are releasing.'
+        description: 'The npm version type we are publishing.'
         required: true
         type: choice
         default: 'patch'